Jeff Erlanger: Death and legacy

-After Erlanger choked on some food, he fell into a coma for three weeks before dying on Sunday, June 10, 2007.
+Jeff Erlanger died on June 10, 2007, at the age of 36 in Madison, Wisconsin.
+His death followed complications after he choked on food, which led to a coma lasting several weeks.
 He donated his organs.
 Debbie Friedman sang at his memorial service.

 After his death, the City of Madison Common Council created the annual Jeffrey Clay Erlanger Civility In Public Discourse Award in his honor.
-Recipients include Torrie Kopp Mueller for efforts to eliminate racism, empower women, and decriminalize homelessness; William Greer, president and CEO of Journey Mental Health Center; Leslie Ann Howard, United Way's president and CEO; and Nan Brian, whose career has served children.
+Recipients include Dick Wagner, a longtime elected and appointed official and LGBT activist, Torrie Kopp Mueller for efforts to eliminate racism, empower women, and decriminalize homelessness; William Greer, president and CEO of Journey Mental Health Center; Leslie Ann Howard, United Way's president and CEO; and Nan Brian, whose career has served children.
+The Jeff Erlanger Accessible Playground at Rennebohm Park in Madison was named in honor of Erlanger in September, 2023.
+The wheelchair-using character Jeff Mouse, on the PBS Kids TV series Donkey Hodie (which is a spin-off of Mister Rogers' Neighborhood) was inspired by Erlanger.